HiPCTProject/rebin/README.md

 Assumes that all the input jp2 images have their filenames sorted in alpha-numeric order, e.g., slice_000.jp2, slice_001.jp2, slice_002.jp2...

 Arguments:
   directory                 Path to directory with jp2 images. (type: PATH)

 Options:
+  --output-directory=PATH
   --bin-factor=INT          Number of pixels in each bin.
   --num-workers=INT         Number of workers used to process in parallel. (default: 4)

 Other actions:
   -h, --help                Show the help
 ```